merhametsize/armamagna/README.md

 ### **3\.
 Parallel Processing (SearchThread & PowerSet)**

 * The problem is divided using the **PowerSet** class, which pre-calculates all valid word length combinations that satisfy the user's constraints.
-* Each of these length combinations is assigned to a dedicated **SearchThread**, allowing the engine to leverage multiple CPU cores for concurrent searching.
+* Each of these length combinations is assigned to a dedicated **SearchThread**, allowing the engine to use multiple CPU cores in parallel.

 ## **Usage and Compilation**